mac-can/KvaserCAN-Library/README.md

 ## Known Bugs and Caveats

-- For a list of known bugs and caveats see [issues](https://github.com/mac-can/MacCAN-KvaserCAN/issues) tracked in the GitHub repo.
+- For a list of known bugs and caveats see tab [Issues](https://github.com/mac-can/MacCAN-KvaserCAN/issues) in the GitHub repo.

 ## This and That